theomeb/django-vue-crud-app/README.md

 npm run serve
 ```

-Back API is available at `localhost:8080/apidathena` and front app is running on `localhost:8000`
+Back API is available at `localhost:8080/apiemoeth` and front app is running on `localhost:8000`

-## What I've done

-- First, I made a plan of what needed to be done to succeed in building this app.
-To do so, I used Trello to set up the architecture and the tasks I had to do to implement it. *If you're interested to see it, I can grant you access to it, just ask me !*

-    - This plan was made of three big parts : the first one was setting the back part, i.e a **dockerized Django REST app** as required, then I needed to connect it to a database (I've chosen **PostGreSQL**) and ultimately, I had to set up a UI interface (I've taken **VueJS** as front framework, with **Vuetify** as components library).

-    - I've then followed the steps I made myself to always be clear on where I was and what I had to do to continue.

-- I used git and Github to make clear commits along the way.

 ### Architecture
+The front UI consumes API routes of a dockerized Django REST back using PostGreSQL as database.
+The database consists in three tables that gather data on document type, on language and on confidentiality.

 #### Back

 - I've created models to store the provided json files into tables.
-The route `apidathena/init/` initialize the tables with the JSON data files.
+The route `apiemoeth/init/` initialize the tables with the JSON data files.
 - CORS is enabled.
-- I've created routes to retrieve data from the three databases and routes to make actions on these databases, here is a sum-up of exposed API endpoints `apidathena/<route>`:
+- I've created routes to retrieve data from the three databases and routes to make actions on these databases, here is a sum-up of exposed API endpoints `apiemoeth/<route>`:

 | Routes                | Role                          | Parameters                                             | Response              |
 |-----------------------|-------------------------------|--------------------------------------------------------|-----------------------|